Student Status

 3. Courses not considered higher education:

-A student is not considered enrolled in an institution of higher education if the student attends only for the purpose of participating in one of the following programs:
+A student isn't considered enrolled in an institution of higher education if they attend only for the purpose of participating in one of the following programs:

 1. English as a second language (ESL);